codacy/codacy-swiftlint/docs/description/blanket_disable_command.md

 # Blanket Disable Command

-swiftlint:disable commands should be re-enabled before the end of the file
+`swiftlint:disable` commands should use `next`, `this` or `previous` to disable rules for a single line, or `swiftlint:enable` to re-enable the rules immediately after the violations to be ignored, instead of disabling the rule for the rest of the file.

 * **Identifier:** blanket_disable_command
 * **Enabled by default:** Yes